My battle with obsessions and compulsions.

 That’s the textbook definitions and statistical data behind Obsessive-Compulsive Disorder, but the media stereotypes are much more broad.
 You’ve all heard people say “I’m a bit OCD about this”.
 People associate OCD with fear of germs and excessively washing hands and repeatedly checking the door is locked.
 It’s used in an informal manner unrelated to the real condition to describe someone who is excessively meticulous, a perfectionist, absorbed or otherwise fixated.
 These are the stereotypes, layman’s talk about OCD.
 Talk that I fear does injustice and actually stigmatises the reality of living with OCD.
 I’ve never had a fear of contamination, for example, but I do suffer from OCD and have done for about the last 8 years.

 I was first diagnosed with OCD at the age of 16.
 The year was 2013 - I was diagnosed at Nottingham’s CAMHS team by a Dr.Muller.
 I had just come back from a school history trip.
 I was a typical young lad - tall, lanky, unsure about himself - unsure about how to interact with girls in particular.
 In fact, I had never really got the chance to spend time and interact with girls in such close proximity until this History trip.
 The trip changed everything.
-There was this girl I fancied rotten - she was blonde and had a lovely personality.
+There was this girl I fancied rotten.
 We had a pretty friendly relationship, as I did with several others in her friendship group.
 This trip was the first time I felt like I had feelings for girls.

 I began to obsess over it.
 Not in a pervy way.
 I wasn’t obsessing over her, I was more worried that she was obsessing over me which she wasn’t.
 I was worried she thought I was a creep and a pervert.
 I was worried she thought I was a stalker and that she didn’t like me.
 I started obsessing.
 I wouldn’t walk under lamp posts or house signs as I was worried it was bad luck and that if I did that, it would mean she wouldn’t like me.
 When my mum asked me to hang out the washing, I would obsess about colour coding the clothes pegs.
 The blue pegs had to be together, the pink pegs had to be together and so on and so on.